What is the course about?

 When I've finished, what course can I do next?

-You may take Piano repertoire for as long as you wish or progress to Piano: advanced workshop.
-Your tutor will
+You may repeat Piano repertoire for as long as you wish or when you are ready, progress to Piano: advanced workshop.
+Your tutor will advise you.

-You may also be interested in Music theory (all levels to Grade 8, diploma topics and counterpoint classes), Practical Musicianship, or one of City Lit's wide range of Music appreciation courses, including courses specifically on piano and keyboard music.
+You may also be interested in Music theory (all levels to Grade 8, diploma topics and counterpoint classes), Practical Musicianship (e.g. Dalcroze, Kodaly, Hindemith Method, Keyboard harmony & improvisation, Alexander Technique for musicians) or one of City Lit's wide range of Music appreciation courses, including courses specifically on piano and keyboard music.